 Brazil's Petro Rio still in talks to buy Albacora field from Petrobras -CEO

-SAO PAULO, April 28 (Reuters) - Brazilian oil company Petro Rio PRIO3.SA is still negotiating the terms of the deal to acquire Albacora field from state-run Petrobras PETR4.SA, the company's Chief Executive Roberto Monteiro said on Thursday.
+SAO PAULO, April 28 (Reuters) - Brazilian oil company Petro Rio PRIO3.SA is still negotiating the terms of a deal to acquire Albacora field from state-run Petrobras PETR4.SA, the company's chief executive, Roberto Monteiro, said on Thursday.

+According to the executive, the talks about Albacora are taking longer because tests indicated that the reservoirs located in the pre-salt of the field are larger than anticipated.

+Petrobras asked Petro Rio to revise the figures of the offer, Monteiro said.

 ((Peter.Siqueira@thomsonreuters.com; +55 11 56447727;))